mustbeperfect/mustbeperfect/README.md

 I love Nuxt, Bun, Go, C#, MacOS, and Open Source.

-I like to work on software for real world systems.
+I like to work on software for tangible systems with field testing.